Send Commissary at Sonoma County Jail, CA.

 Quick Facts

-• Account balances are limited to $1,000; deposits that would cause a balance to exceed $1,000 will not be accepted.
+• Inmate account balances are limited to a $1,000 account limit; deposits after initial booking that would cause balance to exceed $1,000 will not be accepted.

-• The Cashier may accept cash, money orders, certified checks, cashier’s checks, and government checks for deposit.
+• The Cashier may accept cash, money orders, certified checks, cashier checks, and government checks; money orders and certified/cashier's checks are preferred by U.S. mail.

-• Commissary items include hygiene products, stationery, snacks, and basic personal items such as shower shoes, underwear, reading glasses, and toiletries.
+• Commissary items include hygiene products, stationery, snacks, shower shoes, underwear, reading glasses, and toiletries.

 Common Questions

-Is there a limit on how much money an inmate can have in their Sonoma County Jail account?
+Is there a limit on an inmate's account balance at Sonoma County Jail?

-How much can an inmate spend at commissary and what items are available?
+How much can an inmate spend on commissary and how do they order?

-At MADF, commissary orders can be placed through kiosks and tablets, and spending is limited to $100 per week.
-Items commonly include hygiene products, stationery, snacks, and basic personal items like shower shoes, underwear, reading glasses, and toiletries.
+At MADF, inmates can order commissary through kiosks in housing modules and on tablets.
+They may purchase up to $100 per week, and common items include hygiene products, snacks, stationery, shower shoes, underwear, reading glasses, and toiletries.

 Other Guides for Sonoma County Jail, CA